jsimpso81/WPIlibMathLabVIEW/README.md

 ### Removal

 To uninstall, open NI Package Manager.
 Select the *Installed* tab.
-Find and highlight  **JAS_Junk_FRC_TrajLib**.
+Find and highlight  **WPILIBmath**.
 Then click the *REMOVE* button.
 The uninstall should start.
 It should take 5 minutes or less.
+Also do this for **WPILIBmathexamples**.

 ![sample uninstall!](images/SampleUninstall.png)